harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 In agreement with previous observations in animals (20, 23), this study shows that rhGH infusion in traumatized patients accelerates the rates of transmembrane transport of the essential amino acids leucine and phenylalanine.
 This effect was independent of changes of leg blood flow and arterial amino acid concentrations.
 This rhGH-mediated increased ability of transmembrane systems to transport essential amino acids confirms previous observations in vitro (20, 23) and represents a novel observation in vivo.

-[So while insulin increases transport of a few aminos (alanine &amp;amp; lysine), GH increases amino acid transport for leucine and phenylalanine.
+[So while insulin increases transport of a few aminos (alanine & lysine), GH increases amino acid transport for leucine and phenylalanine.
 This would mean that GH would increase transport of the other aromatic amino acid tyrosine and the other branch-chain amino acids valine and isolecine]

 Besides stimulating protein synthesis, growth hormone suppressed the rate of catabolism of the branched-chain amino acids leucine, isoleucine, and valine.
 This effect has been reported by several other authors using isotopic tracers of leucine at the whole body level (8, 12).

-[So growth hormone unlike insulin suppresses the breakdown and loss of branch-chain amino acids &amp;amp; probably all amino acids.
+[So growth hormone unlike insulin suppresses the breakdown and loss of branch-chain amino acids & probably all amino acids.
 Thus GH provides more raw material for insulin-induced higher rate of proteinsynthesis.]

 glutamine and alanine constitute the major carriers of nitrogen among body tissues (2).In skeletal muscle, these amino acids are constantly being synthesized and released into the bloodstream (2).
 In severe trauma, alanine release from muscle is greatly accelerated, whereas glutamine release was found to be increased or unchanged (5).
 Our results indicate that rhGH administration selectively decreases the rates of synthesis and release of glutamine, whereas alanine synthesis did not change during the hormone administration.

 [Growth hormone has a negative effect on glutamine synthesis.]
 In our patients, whole body skeletal muscle released 19 g of glutamine per day into the bloodstream before rhGH administration.
 After rhGH administration, glutamine release from skeletal muscle decreased by 50%, whereas at the whole body level, glutamine clearance tended to decrease by 15%.

-[So glutamine which is very important to the immune system &amp;amp; is urgently needed in times or severe trauma is not really made available.
+[So glutamine which is very important to the immune system & is urgently needed in times or severe trauma is not really made available.
 This in part may be the reason why death occurs in critically ill patients given GH.]
 The obvious solution for this potential side effect of growth hormone treatment in critically ill patients is to simultaneously administer exogenous glutamine to offset the decreased availability of the endogenous amino acid.

 [This also is a lesson for those seeking muscle anabolism while using GH.
 Less glutamine is synthesized and thus available in the presence of GH.
 Thus supplementation with glutamine should increase the potential for anabolism.]